 Although rural students are underrepresented among freshmen at Illinois public universities, institutions retain rural and non-rural freshmen at similar rates.
-In fall of 2021-22, rural students represented approximately 7.5% of the freshmen at public universities and about 14% of transfer students.
-Institutions retained just under 80% of rural and non-rural freshmen and advanced rural freshmen at a greater rate than non-rural students (see Figure 28).
+In fall of 2022- 23, rural students represented approximately 7% of the freshmen at public universities and about 14% of transfer students.
+Institutions retained 80% of rural and non-rural freshmen and advanced rural freshmen at a greater rate than urban (see Figure 30).